 Frequently Asked Questions

-The Second Bass Strait Interconnector (Marinus Link) is crucial to deliver the energy generated from Hydro Tasmania’s Battery of the Nation project to the Australian electricity grid.
-The Second Bass Strait Interconnector will also enable full development of the Robbins Island Renewable Energy Park.
-The Second Interconnector is expected to be completed by 2025.
+A second Bass Strait interconnector (Marinus Link) is crucial to deliver the electricity generated from Hydro Tasmania’s Battery of the Nation project to the Australian electricity grid.
+It will also enable full development of the Robbins Island Renewable Energy Park.
+At its earliest, Marinus Link would be built by 2025.
 The transmission line and associated infrastructure will connect into this.

 - Avoiding areas of high environmental and heritage significance.